Record Search Guide

 Source type What it may show What to keep in mind

-Broader public-record search Identity clues, age, location, and related people Helpful when you need to narrow the right person first
+Broader public-record search Identity clues, age, location, and related people that help confirm you have the right person Helpful when you need to narrow the right person before requesting official records

-How to start a military record search
+How to search military records

 I always start with the full name, approximate age, possible years of service, and likely state or city if known.
 If you are researching a family member or older historical record, even a rough service era can help significantly.
+A broader people-search aggregator is useful at this stage for verifying the identity before going to archival sources — it helps confirm you have the right person by checking age, address history, and relative connections.

 Why this search is different from arrest or court record searches